- Zoning Overview

 Answer: The way the software currently operates, the Zoning tools is used for land planning, where the quantities are in hectares, with the additional options of Units/Hectare, or Floor Area Ratio.

 Meanwhile, the Site Development tools look at land areas exclusively in terms of square meters and assume you are adding a cost per square meter.

 We're planning on blurring the distinction between these different modules, as users have expressed a desire to mix and match.
 But in the meantime, it sounds as if you would be better served with the Site Development tools.

 Note that you can also just use Reference Notes (RefNotes) to create objects that are measured in square footage (or meters, etc.).
 You can accomplish this using Area/Volume Reference Notes, to which you can assign either a hatch or a color, as well as a cost.
 The benefit of the RefNotes function is that it makes it easier to also add costs for items that are priced by length, individual, etc.

-Question: I just put a schedule down on my drawings, and the schedule automatically lists the areas as acres.
+Question: I just put a schedule down on my drawings, and the schedule automatically lists the zones as acres.
 Is there a way to change it to list the square footage instead?

 Answer: The total quantities for a Zoning plan are typically presented in acres.
-Areas that have a FAR percentage entered will list that value in square feet.
+Zones that have a FAR percentage entered will list that value in square feet.

 Importing Zoning Graphics from a Template or Project